Stuycs-K/project03-final-9-serryl-scanduram/PROPOSAL.md

     From January 13th-END, we will debug and work on visual aspects of the program.
 Though it will be the weekend, we will also practice our project and tie together all loose ends.

+Note: This is the pacing we anticipated.
+In reality, we switched the order of many steps.
+To summarize, Margaux created the server and client with sockets, then Lily created the user list.
+The server and client networking was the bulk of the work for both Lily and Margaux.
+Then Margaux focused on file operations and Lily focused on signals and exiting the program.